Computes the theoretical quantile ratio index (QRI) for measuring inequality for a given parametric distribution.

 See also

-qri for the sample-based QRI estimator
+qri for the sample-based QRI estimator, plot_inequality_curve for its representation

 Examples